afiodorov/afiodorov.github.io/_posts/2015-12-14-LW-post-clicked.md

 opinions from correct ones.

 This rings an alarm bell.
-No, statistics isn't a social convention we do to get oneself published.
+No, statistics isn't a social convention we do to get published.
 And it also makes we wonder whether I can trust *academic papers* of statisticians who don't see it this way.

 ---------